tcvieira/name-my-lipstick/README.md

 This my 1st project for the [KaggleX 2023 cohort 3](https://www.kagglex.org/) mentorship program.

-The goal is to style transfer lipstick naming of a famous cosmetic brand based on the selected color usin LLMs.
+The goal is to style transfer lipstick naming of a famous cosmetic brand based on the selected color using LLMs.

 The dataset was built from the image below using image and ocr processing